23 perfect pub late summer lounging

 The Winning Post Winkfield is a pub with rooms, think Four Weddings cosy and a lovely spot to eat, drink and is popular with celebs and polo people.
-A few drinks by the open fire and a boutique room to rest your weary head, but if the sun shines then the bijou pretty garden comes into its own.
+It has a pretty garden, that wraps around the front and side of the building.
 A nice spot for a cold rosé and al fresco lunch or dinner.
+Tel: 01344 882242

 Dundas Arms, Kintbury